ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : int = 252
 ```

-Here is how scoping works here:
+This is how scoping works here:
 - `b` is bound to `6` inside `let c = b * 7 in b * c`
 - `c` is bound to `42` inside `b * c`